 The sketch reflects many of the social, military, technological, and lifestyle facets of the period in a single image including the Continental Line soldier, the barefoot militia man, the woman and baby in the wagon, the African-American wagon driver, and camp gear tied to the wagon.
 For example, the inclusion of two female camp followers, including one holding an infant, shown riding in a wagon exemplifies a direct defiance of known regulations at the time about how women following the army could use wagons.

 The Raleigh Chapter is recreating this sketch as a traveling exhibit which will visit schools, historic sites, and celebratory events until it is installed at a permanent location.
+Numerous North Carolina SAR chapters are also interested in hosting the exhibit at their own events during the ongoing America 250th Commemoration.
 Raleigh Chapter members are currently working diligently to research each component of the exhibit and acquire period-accurate materials to complete it.
 We are also developing a lesson plan to accompany the exhibits visits to schools and demonstrations, building on work already completed by the Museum of the American Revolution.

-The Raleigh Chapter has already acquired the wagon and taken possession of it.
+The Raleigh Chapter has acquired the wagon for the exhibit and taken possession of it.
 It is a 19th century "Gruber" style hay wagon shown above which is very similar to that shown in the sketch.
 We have also determined that there are in fact two horses pulling the wagon with the wagoner riding bareback on the left horse.
 We will be using horse mannequins

 The NC Brigade Project has many components which require funding.
 Our chapter is raising funds to create the NC Brigade Project.
 Tax deductible contributions are welcomed from members, other organizations, and the general public.